ibm-cloud-docs/discovery-data/test.md

       1. Click **Open advanced view**.

           Useful summary information is displayed, such as the number of occurrences of any enrichments that are detected in the document.
+For a *Document Retrieval for Contracts* project, the *Contract Data* page is displayed.
+For more information about Contract filter options, see [Understanding contracts](/docs/discovery-data?topic=discovery-data-contracts-schema#contracts-elements).

       1. Click the *Display options* menu from the view header, and then select **JSON view**.